puppetlabs/bolt/docs/_lab/05-writing-tasks/index.md

 Tasks are stored in the `tasks` directory of a module, a module being a directory with a unique name.
 You can have several tasks per module, but the `init` task is special and runs by default if you do not specify a task name.

-By default tasks take arguments as environment variables prefixed with `PT` (short for Puppet Tasks).
+By default tasks take arguments as environment variables prefixed with `PT`.

 # Write your first task in Bash